Ahead of pivotal Senate hearing, witnesses surface to say Christine Ford may have mistaken them for Kavanaugh

 “Right after I broke up with her, she was threatening my family, threatening my wife and threatening to do harm to my baby at that time,” Richard Vinneccy told Politico.
 "I know a lot about her. ...
 She’s not credible at all.
 Not at all."

-Swetnick is represented by anti-Trump lawyer Michael Avenatti.
-Wednesday afternoon, 60 men women who attended Kavanaugh's high school or sister schools signed a letter saying they had never heard of Swetnick or anything like the overt, systemic gang raping that she described.
+Swetnick is represented by anti-Trump lawyer Michael Avenatti, who has refused multiple requests by the Senate Judiciary Committee to interview her in the past week.
+On Wednesday afternoon, 60 men and women who attended Kavanaugh's high school or sister schools signed a letter saying they had never heard of Swetnick or anything like the overt, systemic gang raping that she described.

+According to The Washington Post, both the state of Maryland and the federal government have filed since-resolved liens on her property in recent years for unpaid taxes totalling tens of thousands of dollars.
+It was not immediately clear exactly how Swetnick, who has held multiple security clearances relating to her work with the government, resolved both liens.

+In a separate case, Kavanaugh was asked by GOP investigators this week specifically about a new claim in a letter received by Sen. Cory Gardner, R-Colo., from an anonymous individual apparently in Denver, alleging that Kavanaugh "shoved" someone up against a wall "very aggressively and sexually" during an outing in front of four witnesses in 1998.
+Gardner's office received the letter on Sept.
+22.

+"We're dealing with an anonymous letter about an anonymous person and an anonymous friend," Kavanaugh told committee investigators asking about the alleged episode.
+"It's ridiculous.
+Total Twilight Zone.
+And no, I've never done anything like that.

-"It's bad -- it's doing damage to the Supreme Court," Kavanaugh told congressional investigators this week.
+"It's bad -- it's doing damage to the Supreme Court," Kavanaugh added.
 "It's doing damage to the country.
 It's doing damage to this process.
 It's become a total feeding frenzy, you know?
 Every -- just unbelievable."